 - Build a map that can be used offline (without a data connection)

-- Use the map anonymously in Explorer for ArcGIS
+- Use the map anonymously in ArcGIS Explorer

 To complete this tutorial, you must have the ArcGIS Publisher extension.